GaryBell1905793/CDNS/README.md

 Added input validation - build 560
 Added new feature for better user experience - v1.3.6 Updated dependencies to latest versions - 90
+Updated README with new instructions - update 35